susanBuck/notes/05_Laravel/06_Databases.md

 	});

 When you visit this route, it should output a list of all your databases, including the one you created in the previous step.

+With your database setup and your connection confirmed, you're ready to move on to Migrations in order to build your tables.